A scikit-based Python environment for performing multi-label classification: The scikit-multilearn library

 \section{The scikit-multilearn library}

 Scikit-multilearn follows the idea of building a multi-label classification library on top of an existing classification solution.
 In the case of Python, the obvious choice for a base library is the scipy stack with scikit-learn.
+The concept of scikit-learn compatible projects (scikits in short, not to mistake with the old scipy notion of scikits), has been present for several years in many formats, most prominently exemplified in scikit-contrib.
+We follow the ideas of these communities, the scikit-learn API principles and licensing.

-The primary goal of \texttt{scikit-multilearn} is to provide an efficient Python implementation of as many multi-label classification algorithms as possible both to the open source community and commercial users of the Python data science stack of \texttt{scikit}/\texttt{scipy}.
+The primary goal of scikit-multilearn is to provide an efficient Python implementation of as many multi-label classification algorithms as possible both to the open source community and commercial users of the Python data science stack.
+With such focus in mind, we concentrate on delivering a library dedicated to provide domain-independent solutions for solving multi-label classification problems, allowing other toolkits to excel in their areas such as: scikit-multiflow when it comes to multi-label streams or imbalanced-learn when it comes to handling imbalance multi-class data or many deep learning approaches described in the previous section.

+\paragraph{Extensions of scikit-learn.} Scikit-multilearn extends the multi-label classification offering of scikit-learn by: \begin{itemize} \item extending the family of classifiers available to the Python community with more advanced algorithm adaptation and problem transformation (label space division) approaches \item implementing multi-label embedding-based classification methods \item providing additional features too specific for scikit-learn such as the general framework for classification based on label space division or the wrapper for MEKA, \item implementing non-classification tools for multi-label classification, including multi-label dataset manipulation from ARFF, loading and saving sparse representations of these datasets and the only python implementations of multi-label data stratification methods (see work by \citep{sechidis2011stratification}, \citep{szymanski2017network}) \end{itemize}

+\paragraph{Advanced Multi-label Adapted Algorithms.} Scikit-multilearn provides implementations of recent multi-label algorithm adaptation methods, but do not meet the selectiveness criteria of scikit-learn due to their novelty.
+These include: \begin{itemize} \item ML-ARAM: the hierarchical multi-label adaptive resonance associative map \citep{mlaram} \item BRkNN and MLkNN: Binary Relevance kNN \citep{brknn} and multi-label kNN \citep{mlknn} - their scikit-multilearn implementations are built on top of scikit-learn's NearestNeighbors multiclass classifier, \item MLTSVM: the multi-label twin support vector machine \citep{chen2016mltsvm} which does not require a training quadratic number of SVM classifiers. \end{itemize}